Nepean Creative Students filming for 2020 Trashion Resurrection

 The message is simple – together we can create a sustainable future.
 By becoming proactive “conscious consumers” we can save the planet from waste and pollution.

 In 2020 we’ve transitioned WASTE NOT Trashion into the digital space by working with the Youth Eco Summit and our partners at the Sydney Olympic Park Authority.
 In previous years different schools have competed for various prizes donated by a range of awesome sponsors and ethical brands.
-In 2020 our Trashion collections will live-stream through the Department of Education website and we are working exclusively with the amazing staff and students of the award-winning Nepean CAPA high-school.
-It’s a project that makes connections between what we eat, wear and throw away, and we know it will blow your ethical socks off!
-Stay tuned.
+In 2020 we worked exclusively with the amazing staff and students of the award-winning Nepean CAPA high-school.
+Their WASTE NOT Trashion Resurrection couture live-streamed during the Youth Eco Summit and those resources are now linked to the Department of Education website.

-Learning how to create WASTE NOT Trashion is a fascinating process involving research into packaging pollution, finding the solutions to negative human impacts on the planet, and creating awareness of the toxic wastefulness of the global fashion industry.
+Creating WASTE NOT Trashion is a fascinating process involving research into packaging and pollution, finding the solutions to negative human impacts on the planet, and creating awareness of the toxic wastefulness of the global fashion industry.

 Whether in the arts, fashion or recycling sectors, we only work with organisations that set a great example because they are already on a sustainability journey.